Kernel-GL-HRK/gl-kernel-basecamp-2019/02-KernelModules_CharacterDevice/xchar/readme.md

-# Test scenario as a result of `test.sh' execution
+# Test scenario as a result of `test.sh` execution

 1. Install module...
 Ok.

-2. Write "12345" to "/dev/xchar0"
+2. Write "12345" to "/dev/xchar0"...
 Ok.

 3. Checking "/proc/xchar/used_buffer_volume"...